kairen/client-go-examples/k8s/csi-plugin/README.md

 # Custom CSI Plugin
-This examples demonstrates how to write a CSI plugin that handles container storage.
+This directory has many examples of how to write CSI plugin that handles container storage.